MP Estate Planning UK

 Key considerations when selecting a trustee include:

-• Understanding of their responsibilities and the trust’s terms
+• Understanding of their responsibilities and the terms of the trust deed

 • Ability to act impartially in the best interests of the beneficiaries